IvanOleksiyuk/jet-k-means/README.md

 # jet-k-means
-k-means and clustering algorythms for anomalous jet tagging
+k-means and MoG (GMM) algorythms for anomalous jet tagging

 How to use:
 1. The jet images used for this code were produced by the algorythm in a different repository please refere to it or create your own jet images using  "preprocessing.py".